plasmadancom/HAT-GUI/README.md

 sudo sh -c "echo 'dtparam=i2c_baudrate=400000' >> /boot/config.txt"
 ```

 Add the 'pi' user to the I2C group to avoid having to run the I2C tools as root.
-This sis usually default anyway.
+This is usually default anyway.

 ```
 sudo adduser pi i2c